 An important component of my professional work is equipping and empowering other creative professionals, DIYers, entrepreneurs, non-profit organizations, and students in the technical and communication arts.
-For over six years, I have been an adjunct instructor at Clark College in Vancouver, WA and even received the college’s Exceptional Faculty Award in 2014.
+For over seven years, I was an adjunct instructor at Clark College in Vancouver, WA and even received the college’s Exceptional Faculty Award in 2014.
 Doing this work has strengthened my abilities to create curriculum, connect with students, and coach them to set goals and achieve them.

 Whether you are an individual looking for one-on-one instruction or a team of 10 (or more) needing to expand your abilities, I offer half-day and full-day workshops in video production, video editing, podcasting, motion graphics, and professional and business-related practices.

 I also love speaking to high school and college students about business, creativity, and filmmaking.